What are you searching for?

-In the laboratory experiments, subjects must solve simple decision problems or other cognitive tasks for which they will receive material or cash rewards.
+In the laboratory experiments, subjects must solve simple decision problems or other cognitive tasks for which they receive material or cash rewards.
 Some experiments are designed to test or to refine theories, others validate real-life institutions or envisaged ones in a “wind tunnel” test.
-The results help us understand how humans make decisions and how this decision-making behavior can be described by formal theories.
+The results help the researchers to understand how humans make decisions and how this decision-making behavior can be described by formal theories.

 The laboratories of C-SEB

 To carry out behavioral science experiments successfully, it is necessary to possess a well-equipped laboratory infrastructure.
 At the C-SEB, scientists will find a total of 104 computerized laboratory workplaces at their disposal on the UoC’s campus.
 Thus, economic and cognitive decision-making situations can be accurately simulated and observed in these laboratories using the most advanced technology.

 C-SEB facilities include the Cologne Economic Research Laboratory